-- Discussion with the registered manager, two care co-ordinators ,one care worker and one student nurse on placement
+- Discussion with the registered manager, two support workers and two service users

 - Examination of records

+- Discussion with service users

 - Consultation with staff

 - Evaluation and feedback.

 The inspector observed service users going about their daily activities during the inspection.
 It was noted that staff and service users appeared comfortable with each other and were engaging and communicating well with each other.
-The inspector did not meet specifically with any service users during this unannounced inspection.